Tag

 Views: 19

 The best smart plugs of 2023, Smart home devices have come a long way over the past few years.
-Walk into any home improvement store or supermarket, and you’re bound to find a wide variety of smart thermostats, and other “smart” .
+Walk into any home improvement store or supermarket, and you’re bound to find a wide variety of smart thermostats, and other “smart” gadgets.
 But one often overlooked category is smart plugs – tiny devices that plug into your electrical outlet and give your “dumb” electronics the versatility of a modern smart home device.

-Beyond giving you remote control of your outlets, many smart plugs allow you to set timers or monitor your electricity usage.
+Beyond giving you remote control of your outlets, many smart plugs allow you to set or monitor your electricity usage.
 This makes them surprisingly versatile while still carrying an affordable price tag.
-Plenty of big names (like and Wyze) are producing smart plugs, but they’re far from your only option.
+Plenty of big names (like Amazon and Wyze) are producing smart plugs, but they’re far from your only option.
 Here’s a closer look at the best smart plugs of 2023.

 Keep in mind that these products are designed for indoor use and are not intended to be placed outside.
 If you’re looking for something to use in the great outdoors, be sure to check out our list of the best outdoor smart plugs.